-Here, the suites in test directory tol, followed by the suites in to2, are executed in one test run.
+Here, the suites in test directory to1, followed by the suites in to2, are executed in one test run.
 A time-out event occurs after 10 minutes.
-As long as there is time left, Common Test repeats the test run (that is, starting over with
+As long as there is time left, Common Test repeats the test run (that is, starting over with test to1).
+After time-out, Common Test stops when the current job is finished (because of flag force\stop).
+As a result, the specified test run can be aborted after test to1 and before test to2.

+'''

-\$ ct_run -dir \$TEST_R00T/to1 \$TEST_R00T/to2 -duration 001000 -forces_stop skip_rest
+$ ct_run -dir $TEST_R00T/to1 $TEST_R00T/to2 -duration 001000 -forces_stop skip_rest

+'''

-Here, the same tests as in Example 1 are run, but with flag force_stop set to skip_rest.
+Here, the same tests as in Example 1 are run, but with flag force\stop set to skip\rest.
 If time-out occurs while executing tests in directory to1, the remaining test cases in to1 are skipped and the test is aborted without running the tests in to2 another time.
 If time-out occurs while executing tests in directory to2, the remaining test cases in to2 are skipped and the test is aborted.